The Man in the Iron Mask (1998 film): Plot

-With mere weeks to tutor Philippe in courtly life, Athos, Porthos, and Aramis subdue Louis during a masquerade ball at the palace, as Philippe assumes his brother's identity and returns to the festivities.
-Christine publicly confronts the king for his role in Raoul's death, and D'Artagnan realizes the ruse when Philippe treats her with kindness, in stark contrast to the arrogant Louis.
-D'Artagnan and his men intercept Athos, Porthos, and Aramis in the dungeons, rescuing Louis as the trio escape, but Philippe is captured.
-Upon learning Philippe's identity, D'Artagnan begs Louis to spare his brother, and Louis returns Philippe to prison in the iron mask, while Christine hangs herself.
+The trio tutor Philippe in courtly life at an estate run by the Jesuits as they learn of a masquerade ball Louis intends to hold in 3 weeks time.
+There, Porthos becomes suicidal and attempts to hang himself, which fails, courtesy of Aramis.
+Upon learning that Louis is hosting the ball earlier than expected and the musketeers are ordered to shoot rioters on sight, Athos, Porthos, and Aramis sneak into the palace and subdue Louis during the ball, as Philippe assumes his brother's identity and returns to the festivities.
+Philippe meets his mother for the first time.
+After Queen Anne retired for the night, Christine publicly confronts the king for his role in Raoul's death, after using Louie's seal to send a letter to the Commander, learning the real truth after he wrote back, and D'Artagnan realizes the ruse when Philippe treats her with kindness, in stark contrast to the heartless Louis.
+D'Artagnan and his men intercept Athos, Porthos and Aramis in the dungeons, rescuing Louis as the trio escape, but Philippe is captured.
+After learning of Philippe's identity, D'Artagnan begs Louis to spare his brother, and Louis returns Philippe to prison in the iron mask, while Christine hangs herself.

-D'Artagnan summons Athos, Porthos and Aramis to help rescue Philippe from the Bastille, where they are ambushed by Louis, who offers D'Artagnan clemency in exchange for his surrender.
+D'Artagnan summons Athos, Porthos and Aramis to help rescue Philippe from the Bastille.
+Louis, suspicious of D'Artagnan's allegiance, has them cornered in the Bastille, who offers D'Artagnan clemency and a quick death for the others in exchange for his surrender.
 D'Artagnan refuses, revealing to his comrades that he is Louis and Philippe's biological father, having long been in love with Anne.
-The four former Musketeers charge as the king's guards open fire, but their bravery compels the soldiers to deliberately miss.
+The four former Musketeers and Philippe charge as the king's guards open fire, but their bravery compels the soldiers to deliberately miss.
+After surviving the charge, the musketeers salute them.
+Louie, however, attempted to stab Philippe.
 Shielding Philippe from Louis, D'Artagnan is fatally stabbed, while his protégé Lieutenant André turns against Louis, as Philippe again takes his brother's place as king.

-Philippe ascends to the throne under Louis' identity, naming Athos, Porthos, and Aramis as his closest advisors and holding a funeral for D'Artagnan.
-Rumored to have issued his brother a royal pardon, permitting Louis to live out the remainder of his life in peace, Philippe ultimately becomes one of France's greatest kings.
+Philippe ascends to the throne under Louis's identity, naming Athos, Porthos and Aramis as his closest advisors and holding a funeral for D'Artagnan.
+It was rumored that he had issued his brother a royal pardon, allowing Louis to live out the remainder of his life in peace, with his mother often visiting him.
+Philippe ultimately becomes one of France's greatest kings.